nutanix-japan/rh-ocp/docs/pcdeploy/pcdeploy.md

     -  **Prism Central IP** - 10.42.xx.39
     -  **Port** - 9440
     -  **Username** - admin
-    -  **Password** - check password in RX
+    -  **Password** - use the same password as your cluster

     ![](images/7.png)

-    You will see an **OK** with PC\'s IP in Prism Central widget.
+    You will see an **OK** with PC's IP in Prism Central widget.

     ![](images/8.png)

-You have successully registered Prism Element to be managed your Prism Central.
+You have successfully registered Prism Element to be managed by your Prism Central.

 :::note

 Once the Prism Element registration is complete, several management features on Prism Element will be **Read-Only** mode but fully available in Prism Central.

 :::

+In the next section we will use this Prism Central functionality to deploy a OCP cluster.